giantqtipz/giantqtipz/README.md

-Hi, I’m Bima, and welcome to my GitHub page! 👋
+Hi, welcome to my GitHub page! 👋

 I’m an alumni of Fullstack Academy, a bootcamp specializing in Software Engineering & Web Development 👀